 Be a climate activist like Grace and get involved in the Climate Strikes.
 You can also start an environment group in your school, university or local community.

 Ashley Avci, Co-Founder and President of Shark Conservation Australia

-Ashley is champion of protecting life below water, which is vital to securing a healthy and sustainable planet.
-She aims to raise awareness and advocate for the conservation of sharks.
+Ashley is champion of protecting life below water, by raising awareness and advocating for the conservation of sharks.